 New York City

 George Balanchine, the famous choreographer, studied with Joe and sent many of his dancers to Pilates for strengthening and “balancing” as well as rehabilitation, as did another famous dancer/choreographer, Martha Graham.
-From 1939 to 1951 Joe and Clara went every summer to Jacob’s Pillow, a well known dance camp in the Berkshire Mountains.
-He was a friend and teacher to such renowned dancer/choreographers as Ted Shawn, Ruth St. Denis, Martha Graham and Jerome Robbins and many required their dancers to go to Joe.
+From 1939 to 1951 Joe and Clara went every summer to Jacob’s Pillow, a well-known dance camp in the Berkshire Mountains.
+He was a friend and teacher to such renowned dancers/choreographers as Ted Shawn, Ruth St. Denis, Martha Graham and Jerome Robbins and many required their dancers to go to Joe.
 Hanya Holm even incorporated Joe’s exercises into her students’ lessons.
 However, Joe counted many socialites as well as plumbers and doctors, to list a few, as his clients as well.
 Joe called himself “Director of Physical Culture.”

-Joe believed in “natural movements” with the emphasis on doing and being.
+Joe believed in “natural movements” with an emphasis on doing and being.
 He has stated, “Everything should be smooth, like a cat.
-The exercises are done lying, sitting, kneeling, etc., to avoid excess strain on the heart and lungs.”
-Romana Kryzanowska, the heir to Joe’s work (and Amy and Rachel’s teacher) is quoted as saying “The key to working with the apparatus is they make you do the work yourself.
+The exercises are done lying, sitting, kneeling, etc, to avoid excess strain on the heart and lungs.”
+Romana Kryzanowska, the heir to Joe’s work is quoted as saying “The key to working with the apparatus is they make you do the work yourself.
 The fewer springs, the harder the exercise.

 Although Joe Pilates was a health guru, he believed in fitness supporting your life’s rich goals.
 He was renowned for liking cigars, whisky and women and was to be seen running on Manhattan streets, in the dead of winter, in a bikini!
 He registered many patents with the US Patent and Trademark Office beginning in 1930, including a catapult, the V-Bed, the Wunda Chair and several Reformers.
 In 1955 a Universal Reformer cost about $150!